-- (i) Switch 'OFF' at the caravan mains isolating switch. - (ii) Remove the male plug from the site supply.
+- (i) Switch 'OFF' the RDC in the caravans distribution unit. - (ii) Remove the male 3 pin plug from the site supply.

-(iii) Disconnect the female plug from the caravan and store the cable in an appropriate locker.
+(iii) Disconnect the female 3 pin plug from the caravan and store the cable in an appropriate locker.

 OVERSEAS ELECTRICAL CONNECTION